IBM/kubernetes-driver/docs/user-guide/ready-checks.md

           file: my-service.yaml
 ```

-In `my-deployment.yaml` we have a extensions/v1beta1.Deployment or apps/v1.Deployment object and in `my-services.yaml` we have a v1.Service.
+In `my-deployment.yaml` there is a extensions/v1beta1.Deployment or apps/v1.Deployment object and in `my-services.yaml` there is a v1.Service.
 On the `Create` transition for our Resource, the driver will deploy these objects to the target Kubernetes deployment location and complete successfully - but this doesn't mean our objects are ready for use.

 In Kubernetes, the act of deploying an object involves sending a desired configuration of an object, which the cluster API server will consume, validate and then persist in the cluster database (etcd) before returning a success response.
 In the background, a controller is notified of this new object and will attempt to update the cluster state to match your desired configuration.